mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Wrapper Function
-JuliaGrid provides a wrapper function [`powerFlow!`](@ref powerFlow!(::AcPowerFlow)) for AC power flow analysis.
+JuliaGrid provides a wrapper function for AC power flow analysis that manages the iterative solution process and also supports the computation of powers and currents using the [powerFlow!](@ref powerFlow!(::AcPowerFlow)) function.
 Hence, it offers a way to solve AC power flow with reduced implementation effort:
 ```@example ACPowerFlowSolution
 setInitialPoint!(analysis) # hide
 analysis = newtonRaphson(system)